Kaloyan-H/SoftUni/README.md

 # SoftUni

-This is everything I have done in terms of exercises and homeworks during my time in SoftUni.
+Everything I have done in terms of exercises and homeworks during my time in SoftUni.